 • Allow time for the rental car company to check the car and to settle any final bills

 • Allow time for the tax refund process.
-This needs to take place before the check-in as customs will want to see where these purchases are.
+I missed doing this and this needs to take place before the check-in as customs will want to see where these purchases are.
 They also need to still have their tags on or unused.

 • Allow time for check-in.
-There would be many trying to cut queues.
-With 1.5hours left before the flight, there was already not much of a queue left, and yet, there are people who would not hesitate to still jump queue when they arrive
+There would be many others trying to cut queues.
+With 1.5hours left before the flight, I was at the front of the queue.
+However, the other passengers who came after all tried to cut the line and head up from.here were people who would not hesitate to cut that line when they had only just reached.

 • Allow time for security check.
 Though, honestly the security check was a breeze at 15mins, but you never know.
 The security allowed water through.